Fried Goat Cheese Salad (Goat Cheese Fritters)

 Fried Goat Cheese Salad with strawberries, avocado, basil and honey balsamic vinaigrette is decadent and crave-able while still being light and fresh.

-I’m bringing you this recipe today for no reason other than it’s so many of my favorite ingredients all on one platter (which is exactly what my Easter salad ended up being, as well).
+I’m bringing you this recipe today for no reason other than it’s so many of my favorite ingredients all on one platter (which is exactly what my Easter salad and smoked salmon pizza recipes ended up being, as well).

 An online grocery ordering snafu brought me a gigantic package of goat cheese instead of the smaller one I thought I was getting.
 So after I used what I needed for goat cheese pasta salad, I decided to make some fried goat cheese for another meal.